The DHI implantation method and Choi Implanter pen

 Advantages of the DHI technique

-- Reduced time grafts stay outside the body, allowing the establishment of healthy grafts
+- Reduction of the time that the grafts remain outside the body, allowing placement of healthy grafts

 - Adequate survival of hair follicles